NEC services for schools

 You or your students can download the free study skills guides on the UCAS website.

 All NEC’s courses are designed specifically for online distance learning – we are leading innovators in the field.
-Teaching and learning is delivered through a range of media including videos, ebooks and online quizzes, as well as printable materials.
+Learning is delivered through a range of media including videos, ebooks and online quizzes, as well as printable materials.

-Our courses have been written by experts in the subject area, and each student has a personal tutor assigned to them, who is a qualified teacher as well as a subject expert.
-The tutor is responsible for marking assignments and preparing the student for exams, and all our students also have access to our dedicated student support team.
+Our courses have been written by experts in the subject area, and each student has a subject tutor assigned to them, who is a qualified teacher as well as a subject expert.
+The tutor will mark assignments and provide robust feedback, which will allow students to prepare in the best way for their exams, and all our students also have access to our dedicated student support team.

 Generally, the schools and colleges we work with take the responsibility for entering their students for the exams they need to take for the subjects they’re studying with us.
 But if, for some reason, this isn’t possible, we can offer students a place at one of our partnership exam centres.
-Please do get in touch with us to discuss by email to email@example.com your needs, if you think this might be helpful for you.
+Please do get in touch with us by email email@example.com to discuss your needs, if you think this might be helpful for you.

-Like many of the subjects your school or college offers, many of NEC’s GSCE and A level courses now include non-exam assessment.
+Like many of the subjects your school or college offers, many of NEC’s GCSE and A level courses now include non-examination assessment.
 For the subjects NEC offers, this could be a practical endorsement, spoken language endorsement or written coursework.

-As an approved centre, NEC is able to mark and authenticate coursework (for an additional fee).
+As an approved centre, NEC is able to mark and authenticate coursework (as part of our exams service).
 We are also able to offer venues that accommodate the endorsements.

 Once your students are enrolled with us, we’ll send you a welcome pack which includes more guidance regarding exams and NEAs, but you can find more information about exams and non exam assessments here.

 As an education charity dedicated to helping independent learners to achieve life-changing qualifications, NEC wants to keep fees affordable.
-To keep our course fees as low as possible and ensure that they are affordable for individual students, who are often paying their own fees, we set course fees on a cost recovery basis.
+We set our course fees on a cost recovery basis to ensure that they are affordable for individual students, who are often paying their own fees.
 Any surplus we make is reinvested in improving the quality of our courses and developing our student support services.